Repetitive sounds are very noticeable to humans. In games, we’re always trying to vary effects, so they don’t sound too similar.

 We need to implement the exact same function signature.
 A function signature is the summary of the inputs it takes and what it returns.

-In this instance, play()
+In this instance, play() receives a float,

-.
+and returns void.
 We need to write it exactly like that so

 we can override it.
 Otherwise, we will get an error.